NaokiHikita/cse15l-lab-reports/LabReport1.md

 ![Image](cat.png)

 * **Working Directory**: The working directory was /home.
 * **Why This Output**: When using this command, it tried to print the content of the file(s) of the argument.
-Since theer was not any argument, the output was nothing and the terminal is waiting for the next input.
+Since there was not any argument, the output was nothing and the terminal is waiting for the next input.
+When something is typed in here, it prints out the input into a new line.
+This was resolved using 'Ctrl + C'.
 * **Error?** : The output is not an error.

 ## 2. Example of using the command with a path to a directory as an argument